anmol2517/anmol2517/README.md

         Output reloading........

-        My words - A.I. is far more dangerous than nukes
+        A.I. is far more dangerous than nukes....!